pouya-codes/singularity_train/README.md

                         Location of generated grad cam image
                         (default: None)

-  --slides_location SLIDES_LOCATION
-                        Path to the slides used to create gradCAM output (default: None)

   --gradcam_h5
                         Generate the overlay grad cam h5 files that can be used to visualize the results on cPathPortal (default: False)